-- I have audited the financial statements of the Western Cape Nature Conservation Board set out on pages 101 to 140, which comprise the statement of financial position as at 31 March 2023, statement of financial performance, cash flow statement and statement of comparison of budget and actual information for the year then ended, as well as notes to the financial statements, including a summary of significant accounting policies. - In my opinion, the financial statements present fairly, in all material respects, the financial position of the Western Cape Nature Conservation Board as at 31 March 2023, and financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Public Finance Management Act 1 of 1999 (PFMA).
+- I have audited the financial statements of the Western Cape Nature Conservation Board, set out on pages 101 to 140, which comprise the statement of financial position as at 31 March 2024, statement of financial performance, statement of changes in net assets, cash flow statement and statement of comparison of budget information with actual information for the year then ended, as well as notes to the financial statements. - 2.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the Western Cape Nature Conservation Board as at 31 March 2024 and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Public Finance Management Act 1 of 1999 (PFMA).